 Preventing Leaks by Performing Regular Offshore Pipeline Inspections

-Leaks can be massive and catastrophic, garnering a lot of unwanted attention.
+Leaks can be massive and catastrophic, garnering a lot of unwanted negative attention.
 Having an issue like Deepwater Horizon or Exxon Valdez has obvious environmental degradation, public backlash and safety compromises that you can't wash away with money after the fact.
-There are also smaller leaks that take place over periods of time that can develop into worse conditions.
-Some structures have suspected weak points that can become leaks.
+There are also smaller leaks that take place over periods of time that can develop into bigger and more conditions.
+Some structures have suspected weak points that may soon become leaks.
 All of these scenarios are avoidable through active efforts to regularly inspect submerged assets.

 Regular visual inspections can be done to get a general idea of the condition of these pipelines.
+By conducting inspections consistently operators can catch small issues before they become catastrophic events.
+Furthermore, regular inspections allows operators to establish a baseline to identify changes efficiently and safely.
 Using a camera outside of a pipe will not tell the whole story, but it will tell you where further evaluation is needed and it will catch those potential catastrophes sooner rather than later.
+Additionally, aging infrastructure is a pressing issue among several industries.
+As key infrastructure and plants continue to age, the importance of routine inspection continues to grow.
 Regular visual inspections is a relatively easy task on land, sending an engineer or operator, sometimes an aerial drone to scan for defects.
 Underwater, it is costly to send divers to perform an inspection and places them at risk.
 A quick scan using a Remotely Operated Vehicle (ROV), commonly known as an underwater drone, is a safe and cost effective method to keep an eye on these pipeline assets.

 Ownership vs. ContractorStructural Asset or pipeline owners typically lean toward using inspection contractors to mitigate risk and avoid the cost of purchasing and maintaining the inspection.
 We wrote an article about this trade-off to help make this decision.
 The advantages of owning an ROV to perform regular pipeline inspections would be that a contractor would not need to be appointed every time these inspections are conducted, reducing the need to go to bid or tender to perform the inspection.
 The bureaucratic steps that act as a barrier to performing regular inspections would be removed.
 This would mean that even small defects that are not actually in need of immediate repair or are not harming the current health of the pipeline, could be monitored closely and have its repair prioritized accordingly; perhaps even until next fiscal year!